iLVL-Key/FFXI/gearswap/readme.md

 <details>

 <summary>SAM</summary>

+Version 15.0.5
+- Adjusted the ZoneGear option to now also set your gear when you change jobs.
+- Updated the useHachirinNoObi function.
+Also fixed an error in determining whether or not to use the Hachirin-no-Obi under certain circumstances.

 Version 15.0.4
 - Adjusted the default Aftermath colors.
 Flipped AM1 and AM2 for consitancy with Bars distance coloring (green --> blue --> yellow).